michaeljeisner/stake-pf-replay-go/docs/api/authentication-and-utilities.md

 - Expiry detection
 - Automatic re-authentication

-**Implications for Go client:**
+**Implications for desktop product code:**
-- User must manually provide valid session token
+- There is no reliable standalone token refresh endpoint.
-- On 401/403 errors, prompt user to provide fresh token
+- On session failures, move the account to `needs_browser_repair` and open the embedded browser for user-driven repair.
-- No programmatic way to refresh without browser interaction
+- Avoid "retry forever" behavior on 401/403 because those statuses may mean expired credentials, missing Cloudflare trust, account restrictions, or rate limiting.

 ### Supported Stake Domain Mirrors